stevebrownlee/classroom-arrays/Part 2: The Hairy Potter.md

+> Break this up into two chapters.
+Push in next chapter.

 # Iterating an Array

 In the last part, you targeted only specific items in an array.
 More often, you will need to perform a task on **every item** in an array.
 To do this, software developers write loops.
 A loop iterates an array - meaning it looks at every item.